nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 10 - The Gala of Ghosts.md

 ### Scene 5: The Forbidden Lineage

 - **Key Event:** Deep in the ship's Archives, Master Archivist Sol discovers a sealed file while searching for anomalies in the genealogy database.
 - **Detailed Description:** Sol is alone in the dusty stacks of the Archives.
 He is an old man, bent with age, his fingers stained with ink.
 He is cross-referencing Angelica's DNA markers (stolen by Vane) with the historical registry.
 He finds a match.
 It is not a Silt bloodline.
-It connects directly to the "Valerius" line—the original Captains of the *Aeterna*.
+It connects directly to the "Valerius" line—the original Captains of the _Aeterna_.
 - **Key Event:** Sol realizes the danger of the information.
 - **Detailed Description:** If Vane finds out, he will kill Angelica to prevent a rival claim to the throne.
 If the Resistance finds out, they will use her as a figurehead for a war.
 Sol closes the file.
 He encrypts it with a "Dead Man's Key."
 He decides to hide the truth to protect the girl.
   - _Character Defining Moment:_ **Master Archivist Sol** — He chooses to protect the secret (and himself) rather than reveal the truth immediately.
 He fears the disruption of order more than he loves the truth.
   - _Key Dialog:_ **Sol:** "Knowledge is dangerous.
 Ignorance is safety.
 Stay hidden, little ghost.
 The light will only burn you."

+### Scene 6: The Needle

+- **Key Event:** A spy from House Envy attempts to plant a listening device on Lady Corinne.
+- **Detailed Description:** Corinne is laughing with a group of suitors near the balcony.
+A young, handsome nobleman bumps into her, his hand slipping a micro-transmitter into the folds of her dress.
+Before he can withdraw, **Joyce** (the "Great-Aunt") stumbles, spilling her purse.
+- **Key Event:** Joyce neutralizes the spy with a "clumsy" accident.
+- **Detailed Description:** As Joyce falls, her hand lashes out with the speed of a viper.
+She drives a knitting needle through the spy's expensive shoe, pinning his foot to the floor. he screams.
+It looks like a senile accident.
+In the confusion, she retrieves the transmitter and drops it into a champagne flute.
+  - _Character Defining Moment:_ **Joyce (The Needle)** — She apologizes profusely to the screaming man, offering him a candy from her bag while expertly checking his pulse to ensure he doesn't go into shock and cause a scene.
+  - _Key Dialog:_ **Joyce:** "Oh, you poor dear!
+I am so clumsy.
+These old floors are so slippery.
+Have a peppermint.
+It helps with the pain."
+  - _Key Dialog:_ **Spy:** (Whimpering) "My foot... you pinned my foot..."
+  - _Key Dialog:_ **Joyce:** (Whispering, the mask dropping for a micro-second) "Walk away, or the next one goes in your eye."

 ---